Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Related Work

 \subsection{Deep Embedded Clustering}

-Recently, deep learning based clustering has been extensively studied.
-One of the most popular works is deep embedded clustering (DEC) \cite{xie2016unsupervised}, which jointly learns the cluster assignments and embedded features of autoencoders.
-The improved deep embedded clustering (IDEC) \cite{guo2017improved} introduced a trade-off between clustering and reconstruction to prevent the collapse of embedded space.
-The model proposed in \cite{ghasedi2017deep} is another variant of DEC which stacks multinomial logistic regression on top of a convolutional autoencoder.
-More researches based on DEC can be found in \cite{guo2018deep,ren2019semi,xu2020deep}.
-However, those methods can not handle multi-view clustering tasks.
+Deep autoencoder, one of the popular deep models, has good embedded feature representation capability and its computing complexity is linear to data size.
+Recently, deep autoencoder based clustering has been extensively studied.
+For example, one of the most popular works is deep embedded clustering (DEC) \cite{xie2016unsupervised}, which jointly learns the cluster assignments and embedded features of autoencoders.
+The improved deep embedded clustering (IDEC) \cite{guo2017improved} introduced a trade-off between clustering and reconstruction to prevent the collapse of embedded space. \cite{ghasedi2017deep} proposed another variant of DEC which stacks multinomial logistic regression on top of a convolutional autoencoder.
+More researches based on deep embedded clustering can be found in \cite{guo2018deep,ren2019semi,2020Joint}.
+Although many works based on deep autoencoder have achieved impressive performance \cite{xie2016unsupervised,ghasedi2017deep,yang2017towards,ren2020deep}, these methods focus on single-view clustering tasks and are unable to handle multi-view clustering tasks.
 In this paper, we propose a novel deep multi-view clustering framework where discriminative embedded features are learned in a self-supervised manner.

-\subsection{Multi-view Clustering}
+\subsection{Multi-View Clustering}